michalsn/CodeIgniter-PJAX/README.md

 # CodeIgniter PJAX Hook
 [![Build Status](https://travis-ci.org/michalsn/CodeIgniter-PJAX.svg?branch=master)](https://travis-ci.org/michalsn/CodeIgniter-PJAX)

 What is PJAX?
 It's a jquery plugin.
-For more informations visit [plugin page](https://github.com/defunkt/jquery-pjax).
+For more information visit the [plugin page](https://github.com/defunkt/jquery-pjax).
+This hook enable the use of PJAX in CodeIgniter.

 ## Installation